az-digital/az_quickstart/modules/custom/az_core/src/Drush/Commands/README.md

 ## AZ Entity List

-Provides a drush command for listing entities.
+Provides a Drush command for listing entities.

 ### Usage

+This module provides the following Drush command:
+`drush az-entity-list:list`
-List entities on an Arizona Quickstart site.
+This command will list entities on an Arizona Quickstart site.

 ```
 Options: